General Surgery procedures

 What is a haemorrhoidectomy?

-A haemorrhoidectomy is a surgical procedure to remove large or troublesome haemorrhoids.
+A haemorrhoidectomy is a surgical procedure to remove large or troublesome haemorrhoids, which are swollen veins in the lower rectum and anus.
 It is a common and generally safe operation, typically performed as a day case under general anaesthetic.
+Haemorrhoidectomy is generally recommended for individuals with large, painful or bleeding haemorrhoids that significantly impact their quality of life.
+It is often considered when less invasive treatments have been ineffective.

 When is a haemorrhoidectomy recommended?

 Many patients can manage their haemorrhoids with attention to diet or a topical treatment when symptoms are minor.
-For small internal haemorrhoids banding can be an effective treatment.
-When haemorrhoids are large, prolapse (drop down) and particularly when they are associated with large external tags, surgical removal (haemorrhoidectomy) may be recommended.
+For small internal haemorrhoids, banding can be an effective treatment.
+But when haemorrhoids are large, prolapse (drop down) and particularly when they are associated with large external tags, surgical removal (haemorrhoidectomy) may be recommended.

 An enema is usually given an hour or so before the operation to clear the lower part of the bowel.
 The operation is performed under a general anaesthetic.
-During the operation the haemorrhoids and tags are removed using an electrical cutting device (diathermy).
-Usually the wounds are left open but sutures are sometimes used to close larger wounds.
+During the operation the haemorrhoids and tags are removed using an electrical cutting device called a diathermy.
+Usually the wounds are left open, but sutures are sometimes used to close larger wounds.
 The operation takes around 45 minutes to complete.

 What are the potential risks and complications?

-There are small risks associated with any operation.
-Pre-operative assessments are made of any heart or lung conditions, as well as any coexisting medical condition.
-During the hospital admission patients wear stockings to prevent thrombosis (blood clots).
-Bleeding can occur after haemorrhoid surgery; most patients will notice small amounts of blood, particularly when they open their bowels.
+Before the surgery, your doctor will provide instructions on how to prepare.
+This may include fasting and avoiding certain medications.
+It’s important to follow these guidelines to ensure the procedure goes smoothly.
+You'll likely be asked to arrange for someone to drive you home after the surgery, as anaesthetics and pain medications may impair your ability to drive.
+Bleeding can occur after haemorrhoidectomy surgery; most patients will notice small amounts of blood, particularly when they open their bowels.
 Usually this is a small amount but rarely it can be quite a lot, if that occurs patients must seek medical advice.
-Infection is very rare; if patients develop increasing pain, fevers or flu-like symptoms they should seek medical advice.
+Infection is very rare but if patients develop increasing pain, fever or flu-like symptoms, they should seek medical advice.

 Longer-term complications are rare but include: